AgileVentures/av-static-website/source/blog_articles/2017-11-20-av-ecosystem-review-behind-on-reports.html.markdown

 | 11/16 Thu | Phoenix       | Ben (trial)    |
 | 11/17 Fri | Phoenix       | Ryder          |

-and so with the work from last week on meetings stats and web stats, I've finsihed the main stats part of the report, but not the update of individual premium members, or reaching out to all the premiums to check how they are doing.
+and so with the work from last week on meetings stats and web stats, I've finished the main stats part of the report, but not the update of individual Premium members, or reaching out to all the Premiums to check how they are doing.
 With my schedule today that'll have to be tomorrow ...